-- ISO/IEC 7816-3 card This is the ISO/IEC defined standard contact based communication protocol, using the UART and the belonging pads. - Inter Integrated Circuit Interface (I2C) • The Inter-Integrated Circuit (IIC) module is able to be connected to an external multi-master-serial-bussystem.
-The IIC protocol software is not part of the TOE. - General Purpose Input/Output (GPIO) • The GPIO module supports a number of general purpose I/O signals in parallel and independent of each other.
-Each of the I/O signals can be configured
+- ISO 7816 This is the ISO defined standard contact based communication protocol, using the UART and the pads. - Analogue Contactless Bridge mode (ACLB) The ACLB mode provides the possibility to leave the analogue communication to the external device.
+More information is given in the confidential Security Target [8]. - Inter Integrated Circuit Interface (I2C) The Inter-Integrated Circuit (IIC) module is able to be connected to an external multi-master-serial-bussystem.
+The IIC protocol software is not part of the TOE.
+More information is given in the confidential Security Target [8]. - General Purpose Input/Output (GPIO) The GPIO module supports a number of general purpose I/O signals in parallel and independent of each other.
+Each of the I/O signals can be configured.
+More information is given in the confidential Security Target [8].